UD-CIS-Teaching/more-canvas-tools/README.md

 In theory, a comment should be left on the students' assignment that the grade was transferred, but that may or may not be working.
 Canvas is confusing.

+# Change Log

+* 0.1.3: Fixed bug with grades not being copied correctly with Spread Grade feature
+* 0.2.0: Spread Grade now copies the grade AND rubric, and also has an interface for copying comments.